bartunio99/iacd/lab2/README.md

-# Laboratory 2 - Bowling system
+# Laboratory 2 - Bowling and disease expert system

 ## Bowling
 A simple rule based program that calculates total of points gathered during game of bowling, following rules below: